arve0/master/thesis.md

 other errors was recorded (see section [Slide map errors] in the appendix).

-Every pasient id from the slide map was then saved to a stata database along with its slide number, row and column.
-Code listing \ref{code:correlate} show how the clinical data was correlated with samples.
+Every pasient id from the slide map was then saved to a stata database along with its slide number, row and column. [@Lst:correlate] show how the clinical data was correlated with samples.

 Listing: Get patient outcome of sample on TP-1 row 3 column 5.